Reactions to the Panama Papers: Cyprus

 Central Bank of Cyprus officially declared: "With regard to press reports citing leaked documents, known as the Panama Papers, the Central Bank of Cyprus announces that it is assessing the information to the extent that it may concern the Cypriot banking system and taking, where necessary, appropriate action."
 A Cypriot online paper said "The Cyprus link stems from the fact that Fonseca runs an office in Cyprus and, more specifically, in Limassol.
 In a chart, the leaks name Cyprus as a tax haven (countries that offer little or no tax), although it has a corporate tax rate of 12.5%, the same as Ireland."

 Czech Republic

 In October 2021, Andrej Babis was campaigning for another term as the country’s prime minister and was ahead in the polls.
-A week before the first vote, on October 3, the Pandora Papers revealed that Babis used a tax haven shell company to buy a French chateau.
+A week before the first vote, on October 3, the Panama Papers revealed that Babis used a tax haven shell company to buy a French chateau.
 Czech law requires dislosure of such a purchase, which he failed to do, despite that he was running as a populilst who often spoke out against corruption among the country's elites.
 He ended up losing the election.